sergei-iliev/ravendb/README.md

 4. Once installed RavenDB Studio will show up in web browser, open "About" tab and register your license
 5. Create your first noSQL database.

-## Domain Entity descrption
+## Entities, tables, collections, and documents
+When it comes to persisting data a Java programmer tends to annotate Java POJO with @Entity so that the underlying JPA framework would treat the class as a domain object mapped to a row in a database.
+RavenDB doesn’t use tables.
+Instead, it creates objects as documents, and multiple documents are known as a collection.
-Since noSQL is basically a document based key:value structure there is no requirement for field type definitions.
-The model consists of
-4 basic entitities, one of which is embedded as an array to demonstrate the power of grouping and fetching queries in RavenDB.
+In RavenDB, a domain object is mapped to a single document.
+In this regard there is no need of special class treatment other then having a default no args constructor.
+The sample model consists of 4 basic entitities, one of which is embedded as an array to demonstrate the power of grouping and fetching queries in RavenDB.

 1. Patient - stored as a separate collection
 ```java